binducattamanchi/ShellScripting/README.md

 # ShellScripting_Learning

 * Shell Basics
+* Functions
+* Loops
-* AWK
+* AWK - more to be added
 * SED
-* InterviewPrep - Few sample scripts
+* InterviewPrep - Few sample scripts - more to be added